ortus-docs/cachebox-docs/about-this-book.md

 * The majority of code examples in this book are done in `cfscript`.
 * The majority of code generation and running of examples are done via **CommandBox**: The ColdFusion \(CFML\) CLI, Package Manager, REPL - [https://www.ortussolutions.com/products/commandbox](https://www.ortussolutions.com/products/commandbox)
-* All ColdFusion examples designed to run on the open soure Railo Platform or Adobe ColdFusion 9.0.2+

 ## External Trademarks & Copyrights